1 Introduction

 The descendants of Schoeneus, the son of Athamas, were expelled from Schoenus and moved to Arcadia.
 [169]

-The Gephyraeans who accompanied Cadmus from Phoenicia were assigned the area around Tanagra and settled there.
-[252]
+In 1420 BC, the Gephyraeans who accompanied Cadmus from Phoenicia were given the area around Tanagra to settle.
+[170]

 The Gephyraeans' settlement was in the lower reaches of the Asopus River, which flows from west to east through Boeotia.